ILLEGAL COMPOSTING ON CHEAM LAND

 Community Update Prepared January 8, 2025

-The site located on the East side of Cheam IR #1 was leased out by the CP holder to a company called Fraser Valley Renewables, also known as Fraser Valley Agri-Waste Solutions Ltd. (FVAWS) which has over 20 environmental infractions against them from previous illegal sites they have operated.
+The site located on the East side of Cheam IR #1 was leased out by the CP holder to a company called Fraser Valley Renewables, operating under the same ownership as Fraser Valley Agri-Waste Solutions Ltd. (FVAWS), which has had previous concerns about its operations.
+Josh Jantzi, legal counsel for Fraser Valley Renewables, stated that FVR has been working with responsible regulators to address and resolve any alleged issues with its operations.

 Through internal Cheam Laws, the site contravenes the Cheam Soil Deposit, Removal, and Transport Law by:

-- Not meeting environmental standards set out in the Environmental Management Act (British Columbia) and the Contaminated Sites Regulation.
+• Not meeting the environmental standards set out in the Environmental Management Act (British Columbia) and the Contaminated Sites Regulation.